cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * Plasma concentrations will **rapidly increase** with only modest dose increase
 * There is essentially no **steady state**: if drug input exceeds output, plasma levels will continue to rise.

-##Non-compartmental modelling
-An alternative method to model drug elimination is be measuring plasma concentrations at multiple time points and **plotting the area under the curve (AUC) to determine clearance**:

-$$ Cl = {Dose \over AUC}$$

-**Bioavailability** is determined by the difference between the AUC of the same dose of drug administered IV and via another route.

 ---
 ##References